-The experimental Hatch Cottage was designed by Jack Hall in 1960 for Robert Hatch, an editor of The Nation and his wife Ruth, a painter.
+The experimental Hatch House was designed by Jack Hall in 1960 for Robert Hatch, an editor of The Nation and his wife Ruth, a painter.
 The family occupied the cottage until 2008 when ownership reverted to the National Park Service.
 CCMHT received a lease in 2012 and finished restoration in spring 2013.
-Since then the cottage has hosted four artist/scholar residencies.
+Since then the house has hosted annual residencies.
 All the original furniture and artwork has been re-installed by the Hatch family.

 Jack Hughes Hall